mujtabasaqib19/mujtabasaqib19/README.md

 - 🔭 I’m currently working on **Python, Figma, React**

-- 🌱 I’m currently learning **UI/UX Designs and Frontend development**
+- 🌱 I’m currently learning **AI and Frontend development**

-- 👨‍💻 All of my projects are available at [https://github.com/mujtabasaqib19/UI-UX-Designs]
+- 👨‍💻 All of my projects are available at (https://github.com/mujtabasaqib19?tab=repositories)

 - 💬 Ask me about **Web Development and Artificial Intelligence**